vishvAsa/kalpAntaram/strI-dharma-paddhatiH/leslie/2_strIdharmapaddhati_of_tryambakayajvan/04_The_Duties_Common_to_all_Women.md

 In this section, Tryambaka uses a quotation attributed to the Smṛticandrikā to explain that the menstruating woman loses two kinds of blood, one far more polluting than the other.
 "That which occurs to women at the wrong time (i.e. outside the crucial three days described above) men call "blood' (raktam); that which occurs at the

-[^27]: atha rajasvalädharmaḥ // Sdhp.33v.8. tatra vasisthaḥ || trirätram rajasvalā rajasvalāśucir bhavati // Sdhp.33v.8-9 (Vas.) < Vas.
+[^27]: atha rajasvalādharmaḥ // Sdhp.33v.8. tatra vasisthaḥ || trirātram rajasvalā rajasvalāśucir bhavati // Sdhp.33v.8-9 (Vas.) < Vas.
 V.6; Dh.kosa I.iii.
 I.iii.p.1977.

 [^28]: prathame 'hani candāli dvitīye brahmaghātaki / tṛtīye_rajaki proktā caturthe 'hani sudhyati // Sdhp.36r.2-3 (incl. insert above; Samgraha) < Par.Sm.VII.18 (brahmaghatini for ghataki).